LiberTEM/LiberTEM/docs/source/install.rst

     $ git clone https://github.com/LiberTEM/LiberTEM

-Or if you wish to contribute to LiberTEM, follow these steps instead :
+Or, if you wish to contribute to LiberTEM, create a fork of the LiberTEM repository by following these steps:

 #.
 Log into your `GitHub <https://github.com/>`_ account.